 Under The Tuscan Sun is a romantic story that takes place in rural Tuscany.
 This movie will get you packing for Italy sooner than you think.

 This is a light-hearted story for a movie night with friends.
 The movie features some of the most incredible travel destinations.
-A lot of the scenes (even the ones from Himalaya and Afghanistan) are filmed in Iceland.
+A lot of the scenes (even the ones from Himalaya and Afghanistan) are filmed in Iceland and some in Greenland.
 The unbelievable adventures of Walter Mitty will leave you longing for an extraordinary adventure of your own.

-Ok, I know it’s an old one, but it definitely deserves a place in the all time favourite travel movies list.
+Ok, I know it’s an old one, but it definitely deserves a place in the all-time favorite travel movies list.
 Filmed in Kenya and the UK, this classic that has won 7 Oscars and countless other prizes will definitely get you dreaming of Africa.
 It’s one of those movies that you can watch again and again.

 This awe-inspiring film that is based on the memoirs of Che Guevara will take you to the most beautiful places of South America.
 Beautiful story in an incredible setting.